-For the November 5, 2019 Consolidated Municipal, School and Special District Election, the Elections Division performed a pilot program of electronic pollbooks (e-pollbooks) at four out of eighteen Vote Centers.
-Subject to a performance assessment of the e-pollbooks efficacy for enhancing voter experiences in this election, e-pollbooks may be deployed at all Vote Center locations for future elections.
+For the November 5, 2019 Consolidated Municipal, School and Special District Election, the Elections Division performed a pilot program of Tenex electronic pollbooks (e-Pollbooks) at four out of eighteen Vote Centers.
+The pilot demonstrated that the ePollbooks were easy for voters and staff to use for voter check-in, and they provide a dashboard which will allow voters to see wait times at all Vote Centers.

 All Vote Centers meet ADA standards for accessibility to the building and to the room used as a Vote Center.
-For the 2020 presidential election cycle, Vote Centers will be equipped with no less than 10 accessible Ballot Marking Stations, at least three of which will utilize a brailleembossed handheld keypad, also known as an Audio Tactile Interface (ATI).
-Headphones to assist voters with visual impairments will be also available for three Ballot Marking Stations at each Vote Center.
+Vote Center locations throughout the County will vary in size.
+Depending on the room configurations and specifications unique to each Vote Center, the precise number of Ballot Marking Stations in each Vote Center may vary.
+Each Vote Center will have a specific layout to ensure stations are placed in such a way to maximize voter privacy.
+Layouts will be designed to meet accessibility requirements and will be adjusted to best utilize the differing shapes and sizes of each location.
+Regardless of the number of stations deployed to a Vote Center, at least three will have a braille-embossed handheld keypad, also known as an Audio Tactile Interface (ATI) on hand.
+Headphones to assist voters with visual impairments will be also available for the three Ballot Marking Stations.

-1 More information on the committees can be found on pages 33 to 37.
+&lt;sup>1 More information on the committees can be found on pages 37 to 41.